TokenScript-Framework/papers/src/papers/smart-token-paper.md

 ## Health Token

-The Health Token is presented relatively late in this paper due to its unique characteristics.
-Firstly, it's a non-transferable token, unlike the previous examples of transferable Smart Tokens.
-This non-transferable nature makes the Health Token a subset of both Smart Tokens and SoulBound Tokens, as introduced by E. Glen Weyl, Puja Ohlhaver, and Vitalik Buterin in 2022.
-Secondly, the Health Token requires high-level computations on encrypted data, placing substantial demands on the Token Runtime Environment.
-This makes it one of the most challenging Smart Tokens to implement, according to the authors of this paper.
+The Health Token is introduced later in this paper due to its distinctive features.
+While it shares the non-transferability aspect with SoulBound Tokens (SBTs), its application is focused on individual health data.
+SBTs, as envisioned [@weyl2022], are broader in scope, encompassing various aspects of an individual's identity, affiliations, and social commitments in a decentralized society.
+The Health Token therefore can be considered in the intersection of Smart Token and SoulBound Token.

 Despite these challenges, the potential use cases for the Health Token justify the effort required.
 Health data permeates every aspect of our daily lives, influencing decisions ranging from diet and travel to shopping and leisure activities.
 Given its ubiquity, health data holds enormous potential for integration across a myriad of platforms and use-cases.